TobiasRoeddiger/DweetSharp/README.md

 ##Limitations
 * retrieving dweets returns a JSON which you will have to parse according to your needs
-* the librery is not fully tested yet
+* the library is not fully tested yet